dschonholtz/Neuralink/README.md

     85% of the data falls between -1377.0 and 3234.0
     95% of the data falls between -2851.0 and 4643.0
     99% of the data falls between -10026.0 and 12971.0
+    Total number of unique values: 1023

 Part of the importance here comes from thinking about bitwise representation of numbers.
 If we can represent the vast majority of the numbers with fewer bits, then we should be able to generate higher compression ratios.

 The difference between representing all of the data and 75% of the data is 4 bits per value.
 This is because 75% of the data can be represented with 4096 integers 2^12, and all of the values can be represented with 65536 values 2^16 This certainly isn't nothing, but it isn't as much as one would hope if you are trying to beat 2.2x compression.

-Nevertheless, this is where I started.
+We also could potentially really lean on the fact that there only appear to be 1023 active values that are actually used.
+If this is true, then we could assign a 10 bit number to each value.
+I have assumed for now that there may be other data outside of this distribution that are valid int16s.
+However, if this is fair game, you may be able to knock off 1/3 of the data before you do the rest of your compression.
+I'll get into later why this isn't as exciting as it might initially sound, but might give us another percent.

+## Let's get into comparing algorithms

 I compared huffman coding(from scratch), zip, mp3 (I know it is lossy, I was curious), FLAC, and a look up compressor (You don't recognize this name because I made it up).

-I did all of this initially in python so it isn't compatible with the neuralink test suite, but I wrote my own.
+I did all of this initially in python so it isn't compatible with the neuralink test suite, but I wrote my own test suite to see how we were dong.
+I also wrote huffman and some other stuff in C++, which was fun to learn, but I am just really slow working through C++.
+It is fun to viscerally see how much faster C++ is though.

 I initially got these values: